jxxcarlson/s3/README.md

 # Uploading files to S3

-(Your text here)
+(Thibault, your text here)

-## Setting up a Python server to provide presigned urlparse
+## Setting up a Python server to provide presigned urls

 ### Installation